cpske/ISP/assignment/django-auth-stories.md

+---
-## User Stories for Authenticated Voting in Django Polls
+Title: User Stories for Authenticated Voting in Django Polls
+---

 Everyone will implement these in your Django Polls project.